sormy/aurelia-stats/README.md

 ## Configuration ##

-Plugin options could be passsed like below:
+Plugin options could be passed like below:

   ```javascript
   aurelia.use.plugin('aurelia-stats', {